 Some lenders do not charge for example Nationwide, HSBC, TSB and Halifax/Bank of Scotland.
 Santander charge £50 and NatWest £85.
-It is rare for the charge to exceed £100.00 although this charges can sometimes exceed this for some less common lenders or on commercial lending.
+It is rare for the charge to exceed £100.00 although this charges can sometimes exceed this for some less common lenders or on commercial lending or some non standard buy to let lenders (for example Paragon who charge £195 or CHL who insist on their own solicitors).
 These charges do however alter over time.

 Will the fees change?

 The fees are fixed but there are a few limitations:

 - The fees are fixed for 5 years (from 1st April 2017) and thereafter they will rise after this period in line with the Retail Price Index.

 - VAT may increase or decrease over time.

 - The disbursements depend on the current fee structure charged by Land Registry (these can go down or up over time).

 - The costs only relate to a single mortgage – if you have a second charge (with a different lender) then a further fee of £100 plus VAT will apply.
 This will not affect most people.

 - If there is a fundamental change in the procedure required to deal with lease extensions the lawyer has reserved the right to review the charge.
 However this is very unlikely to happen as the procedure has not changed in the last 25 years or so.

 Why would I need to extend my lease?